yenletheqa/demoblaze/README.md

 - Reports are uploaded as artifacts

 #### Setup secrets for GitHub Actions
-1. Go to Repository -> Settings -> Secrets and variables -> Actions
+1. Go to Repository -> Settings -> Secrets and variables -> Actions -> New repository secret
 2. Add the following secrets:

 | Name               | Value                         |